top of page

 Spider-Man Web of Shadows DS

-It’s like Metroid 2 but you’re Spidey and every time you lose an Energy Tank you have to play a touchscreen minigame.
-It even has an emergency escape at the end.
-The low poly enemies look like assets reused from another game.
+It’s like Metroid II but you’re Spider-Man and every time you lose an Energy Tank you have to play a terrible touchscreen mini-game.
+It even has a timed emergency escape sequence at the end.
+All the low polygon enemies look like reused assets from some other generic game.

 Release: Oct 21, 2008